Blog Articles

 A construction team looking at blueprints.
 The global construction market is expected to grow by $4.5 trillion over the next decade according to Oxford Economics

-Another challenge facing the construction industry is attracting and retaining skilled workers.
+Another challenge facing the construction industry is attracting and retaining skilled workers, with 85% of construction firms reporting difficulty filling open positions.
 The industry has long struggled with a shortage of skilled workers, and this is a particular issue in the UK and the US, where there is a significant skills gap

 This is partly due to the aging workforce in the construction industry, which means that many experienced workers are retiring, and there are not enough younger workers coming through to replace them.